wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 ```
 A sample configuration file is as below, please update the password and ips etc. etc.

+• BUILD_WEBIP is the Build Server IP

+• SRV_NAME is the Bare Metal Server name

+• SRV_OOB_IP is the Bare Metal Server iDRAC IP

+• SRV_IP is the Bare Metal Server IP

+• Passwords are chosen for SRV_OOB_PWD and SRV_PWD

+• All remaining SRV_ prefixed options are adjusted as deemed appropriate

 ```
 # Set the ip and port to use when creating the web server